Skip to content

 Development Workflow

-1. Install dependencies: make install
+1. Install dependencies: pip install -e .[dev]

-2. Run tests: make test
+3. Run tests: hatch test -c --all

 Tests cover membership functions, optimizers, estimators, and integration with scikit-learn-like patterns.
 New features should include corresponding tests.